department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-reopened">Reopened claim—a claim providing new evidence to support a disability claim that was denied at least 1 year ago</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-reopened">Reopened Claim—a claim providing new evidence to support a disability claim that was denied at least 1 year ago</button>
 <div id="claim-reopened" class="usa-accordion-content">

 You'll need to submit new evidence that we've never considered before and that's related to the issue you're claiming.